 The controller ICs we develop and sell, especially those for expandable and embedded storage solutions, are used for high volume applications and have historically decreased over time, and we believe that it is possible they may also fall in the future.
 We may experience period-to-period fluctuations in future operating results if our average selling prices decline.
 We may be forced to reduce the average unit price of our products in response to new product introductions by our competitors, competitive pricing pressures and other factors.
 The mobile and computing devices markets are extremely cost sensitive, which may result in rapidly declining average selling prices of electronic devices and components, such as those made by us, used in devices and create downward pressure on our average selling prices and operating results.
-To maintain acceptable operating results, we will need to develop and introduce new products and product enhancements on a timely basis and continue to reduce our costs.
-We have also introduced products for the embedded storage market that typically experiences less intense competition.
+To maintain acceptable operating results, we will need to develop and introduce new products for the embedded storage market that typically experiences less intense competition.
 If we are unable to offset any reductions in our average selling prices by increasing our sales volumes or reducing corresponding production costs, or if we fail to gain more successes with embedded products or if we fail to develop and introduce new products and enhancements on a timely basis, our sales and operating results will be materially and adversely affected.